info201a-au2022/project_group_6_section_ab/docs/p01-proposal.md

 [Does Social Media Use Cause Depression?](https://childmind.org/article/is-social-media-use-causing-depression/)

 ## Research questions
-**_What age group has social media become more prominent in over the years?_**
+**_What age group has the highest suicide rate?_**
-The question, “What age group has social media become more prominent in over the years?” is an important topic to cover because our research indicates that social media use has increased compared to years past and statistics would help to make our argument stronger.
-This question is motivated by the fact that we want to narrow down the population and age group we want to focus on.
+The question, “What age group has the highest suicide rate?” is an important topic to cover because it is detrimental that our group takes a closer look into what age group is suffering the most from poor mental health.
+This question is motivated by the want to find a solution for a specific age group in order to lessen the number of suicides within this specific age groups, since it is the age that is most impacted.

-**_Is cyberbullying a large issue amongst social media users?_**
+**_Is suicide more common in the male or female population?_**
-The question, “How is cyberbullying a large issue amongst social media users?” is an important topic to cover because cyberbullying can have a negative impact on social media users.
-This question is motivated by the want to explore the darker side of using social media.
+The question, “Is suicide more common in the male or female population?” is an important topic to cover because it is necessary to narrow down the population in which suicide has a greater occurance.
+This question is motivated by the want to know whether or not a certain female or male genetic trait is the reason for a increase amount of deaths by suicide.
+From here, we are able to do some research and test our theory based on the data analysis.

-**_What has changed in regards to the mental health of teens over the years?_**
+**_What is the trend of suicide rates over the past few years?_**
-The question, “What has changed in regards to the mental health of teens over the years?” is an important topic to cover because we are likely to find statistics and information on how teens’ mental health has plummeted over the years.
-This question is motivated by the want to prove that poor mental health amongst teens have a large possibility of being connected to increased social media usage.
+The question, “What is the trend of the suicide rates over the past few years?” is an important topic to cover because we need to highlight the fact that suicide is a growing issue within our community.
+This question is motivated by the want to know whether or not the events within recent years have triggered more poor mental health and deaths by suicide.

-**_What are the negative effects of social media on the mental health of U.S. teens?_**
-The question, “What are the negative effects of social media on the mental health of U.S. teens?” is an important topic to cover because we are able to take a closer look at teens, who are the large majority of social media users.
-This question is motivated by exploring specific aspects within social media and examining how teens react.

 ## The Dataset
 Our dataset specifically focuses on long-time trends of suicide rates between different countries.
 Suicide cases has been a prevalent issue within countries worldwide; not excluding the U.S. There are many factors that could lead or motivate an individual to commit suicide.
 These factors can be both social or political.
 Mental health is an important issue to recognize.
 Recognizing these rates allows others to be aware of the trends that could be increasing and how we can make plans of actions to decrease these trends.
 Our problem domain is to specifically focus on suicide rates within the U.S; which leads us to question and compare the trends of suicide over the years and potentially what its leading factors.
 Our dataset provides us with important information, alongside suicide rates, the years, sex group, age range, and population of the country.
 In order for us to be able to answer our research questions, these variables of data provided from our dataset are essential in being able to compare trending rates.
 With these variables we can specifically determine if suicide rates are more prevalent in relation to certain age groups, genders, or country.
 Overall, our goal is to fulfill the purpose of our dataset by spreading awareness towards these issues.